Uncovering the Art of Marketing: The Michelangelo Approach

 He carved, and through carving, the form emerged.

 Michelangelo didn’t start with a positioning statement about David.
 He started cutting.
+The clarity came from the process.

+Most marketing starts in abstraction.
+Decks.
+Language.
+Frameworks.
+A concept searching for proof.
 I flip that script.
-Much of my work emerges from interviewing people in the street.
-Or improvisation.
+Much of my work emerges from interviewing people in the street or improvisation.
 Handing a bottle of Rolling Rock to Jim Gaffigan and allowing him to react with it.
-I did the same thing with Volkswagen.
-And the Maryland Lottery.
-What emerges are engaging, organic campaigns based on a human perspective.
-Gold.
+I did the same thing with Volkswagen and the Maryland Lottery.

+At Studio Jijiji, we begin with execution.
+A track.
+A voice.
+A prototype.
+A cut.
+A conversation in motion.
+We make something real first.
 The rhythm exposes the emotional truth.
 The edit sharpens the narrative spine.
 The performance reveals the point of view.
 The structure teaches us what the concept actually is.
-Concept is not imposed.
-It is uncovered.
+Concept is not imposed; it is uncovered.

 Why Sonic Storytelling Comes First